ionic-team/vscode-ionic/roadmap.md

 - (perf) Only run capacitor config commands when "Configuration" is expanded

 ## Bugs
+- (bug) Bug capturing of inspection with telemetry reporting on exception
 - (bug) On a new project - see if it can be built in current directory otherwise git history is messed up when it moves the folder.
 - (bug) Bundle id validate doesnt accept "stuff"
 - (bug) New project cannot set bundleid, version number